Innovation Fellows Program

 The Medical Devices Center's Innovation Fellows Program is a full immersion educational and product development program for medical device creation.
-The Innovation Fellows Program is sponsored by the UMN Medical Devices Center, part of the UMN Institute for Engineering in Medicine and directed by Saurav Paul and Ben Arcand.
+The Innovation Fellows Program is sponsored by the UMN Medical Devices Center, part of the UMN Institute for Engineering in Medicine and directed by Ben Arcand.

 September 2008 marked the inaugural year of the MDC Innovation Fellows Program.
 Initially, the University brought four fellows to the U of M following a nationwide search process.
 The team has since increased to eight due to a generous donation from the Frank J. and Eleanor E. Maslowski Charitable Trust.
 This cross-disciplinary team, consisting of postgraduate engineers, seasoned medical device professionals, bioscientists and physicians, collaborates in medical device production and development for one year.